sahilmalhotra0510/io/active.md

 <!-- [CMD - Build IO .json files from EPA API for all 50 states](/io/charts/) - Honglin (next week)--><!-- Zhu -->

 <!--
+Welcome! - Model.earth meetup tonight at 11 PM EDT

 Hi, thanks for registering with our ModelEarth team!

-We're meeting on Sunday at 11PM EDT, and again on Thursday at Noon EDT.
+We're meeting tonight (Sunday) at 11PM EDT, and again on Thursday at Noon EDT.

-The meetup link here is always the same: https://model.earth/io/coders
+(We also do focused meetups Mondays and Tuesdays in the afternoon.)

-Let me know if Sunday evening works for you, and also let me know which of the following you are interested in: Javascript, React, D3, Leaflet, Python, Forecasting with ML
+Let me know which of the following areas you're interested in:
+Javascript, React, D3, Leaflet, Python, Forecasting with ML

+Our meetup link is here.
+(It's always the same) https://model.earth/io/coders

 Here are our active projects:
 https://model.earth/io

-Here's a cmd for pulling down our main repos: https://model.earth/localsite/start/steps
+Here's a cmd for pulling down our main repos:

-Make a fork of data-pipeline and data-commons before running the cmd.
+Make a fork of the data-pipeline and data-commons repos.
+Then select those 2 checkboxes on the page above and run the cmd. https://model.earth/localsite/start/steps

+Let me know if you need a welcome letter for the OPT program.

 Looking forward to working with you!

-Let me know if you need a welcome letter for the OPT program.
+Loren Heyns